NitorCreations/nversary/README.md

 ```

 ### Testing
-You can test the Lambda function from AWS Lambda console by creating a test event with a 'dateString' attribute.
-The date string should be in 'yyyy/mm/dd' format.
+You can test the Lambda function from AWS Lambda console by creating a test event with a `dateString` attribute.
+The date string should be in 'yyyy-MM-dd' format.
+Setting `sendNow` to true, will send messages
+immediately.

 (Optional) Modify the interval of notifications
 * serverless.yml contains the cron expression which defines when the code is executed

+# TODO
+- incoming webhook is not needed?
+Sending happens via scheduleMessage method.